Mistika Boutique is a software-only product for Windows and macOS based on a pay-per-use subscription model.

 - Another difference is the maximum cable distances.
 SDI cables can be virtually unlimited, while GPU cables (DisplayPort, HDMI, DVI) can only be a few meters long.

-Note: If you don’t have an AJA video board it is highly recommended to at least have two GUI monitors, mainly for using the second one as a full screen display for the output image.
+Note: If you don’t have an AJA or Blackmagic video board it is highly recommended to at least have two GUI monitors, mainly for using the second one as a full screen display for the output image.
 Working with only one monitor and no video output is still possible (for example in a laptop), but it has significant interface limitations.

 - Supported AJA video board models for Mistika Boutique: